xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 #### Challenge 1

-**Francesco wants to know which factors influence the value of a diamond**: he is not an expert, he wants simple and clear messages.
+**Francesco wants to know which factors influence the value of a diamond**: he is not an AI expert, he wants simple and clear messages.
-However, he trusts no one, and he hired another data scientist to get a second opinion on your work.
+However, he trusts no one - and, for sure, he does not trust you: so, he hired another data scientist to get a second opinion on your work.
 Create a Jupyter notebook to explain what Francesco should look at and why.
 Your code should be understandable by a data scientist, but your text should be clear for a layman.